cs-fullstack-2019-spring/project3-mern-autumn-ragland/wireframe.md

 # project3-mern Wireframe
 ###TODO:
-- edit tweets route: for loop find one and update and add a flag for the form client side
 - look up mongoose queries to sort tweets by date:
     UserCollection.find( ).sort( { field: value } )
-- cookies?
 - search tweets by tweet body
 ###Server:
 - new user strategy and routes